-In this episode of the Law and Other Things podcast, hosts Jeetendra and Sanniddhi speak with Australian litigator Douglas McDonald-Norman about his unique perspective on Indian constitutional and refugee law.
+In this episode of the Law and Other Things podcast, hosts Jeetendra and Sannidhi speak with Australian litigator Douglas McDonald-Norman about his unique perspective on Indian constitutional and refugee law.
 Douglas shares how his Australian background influences his study of Indian legal issues, particularly the concept of non-refoulement under Article 21 of the Indian Constitution, which, while offering implicit protections to refugees, lacks formal legal structure.
 He discusses the recent Rahim Ali v.
 State of Assam case as a positive step in citizenship burden-of-proof standards and compares India’s approach to refugee protection with Australia’s, offering insights into how India could strengthen its framework amidst global refugee crises.

 Jeetendra: Hello, everyone, and welcome to the Law and Other Things podcast series.
 Through this series, we aim to bring to you the latest insight in constitution and public law.
 Today, we are delighted to have with us Douglas McDonald-Norman, who is a litigator from Australia.
 Douglas predominantly practices in migration law, administrative law, and refugee law.
 His areas of interest include Indian constitutional law and comparative administrative law.